 What are Homeowner’s Policies?

 Homeowners policies are typically “all risk” policies which provide a broad range of coverage for property damage to your home as well as liability coverage for claims made against you or a family member for something you were alleged to have done that caused loss and damage to someone else or their property.
 Property damage to your home could include fire or some other cause of physical damage.
-Liability coverage for example would be coverage for a claim made by someone falling down the stairs to your home which would include the insurer paying the costs of defending the claim as well as any damages payable to the injured party.
+Liability coverage include the insurer paying the costs of defending the claim made against you as well as any damages payable to the injured party.

 In the event that you have a claim, typically the 1st step is to contact your insurance broker or the insurance company that sold you the policy.
-The purpose of your contacting them is to report the claim and obtain their assistance in assigning adjuster or in some other fashion assisting you in dealing with the situation that gave rise to the claim.
+The purpose of your contacting them is to report the claim and obtain their assistance in assigning adjuster to assist you in dealing with the loss or damage.
 For example, in the case of a fire, arrangements would be made for alternate accommodation.

 Depending on the nature of the claim, the insurer may retain an insurance adjuster to investigate the claim.
-The insurance adjuster is typically asked by the insurer to determine whether there is coverage under the policy with respect to the claim as well as advise them as to the nature and extent of the damage and the estimated repair costs in the case of property damage.
+The insurance adjuster is typically asked by the insurer to determine whether there is coverage under the policy as well as advise the insurance company as to the nature and extent of the damage and the estimated repair costs in the case of property damage.
 While insurance adjusters typically perform their obligations professionally, they are hired by or work for the insurance company, not by you.

 Problems that can arise in the course of your property damage claim relate primarily to whether the claim is covered or the valuation of the claim i.e. the extent of the damage or what options are available to you under the policy if the claim is for a total loss.
 If you and the insurance company disagree as to the value of the property insured, the nature and extent of repairs or replacements required or whether or not they were adequate, the recently amended Insurance Act of British Columbia contains provisions to resolve the disagreement as between you and the insurer.
 That process can be invoked by you or the insurance company.
 We can explain this process, your rights, and see you through the appraisal process. in some cases suing the insurance company the only option we have considerable experience in that process.

 In regards to liability claims, that is claims made against you or members of your household, the most common problem is coverage – that is whether or not the claim is covered and whether the insurer has a duty to defend the claim.
 The “duty to defend” is an important part of your policy as it obligates the insurer to pay legal fees associated with your defense which can be considerable.